clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 * Rough segmentation of the data
 * Data cleaning and enriching
 * Embeddings
-* Cluster the similar stuff togheter
+* Cluster the similar stuff together

 # Setup